ssteinbach/ordinate_precision_research/results.md

 4/7 main.test.Floating point product vs Sum Test w/ Scale...

 ## Sum/Product equality tests
-Reports how many iterations before the sum is not equal to the product by more than half a frame
+Reports how many iterations before the sum is not equal to the product by more than half a frame.

 ### Type: f32